Be supported to own and take action. Our journey, our place, your opportunity.

 We care about the wellbeing of our residents.
 Our dedicated Mental Health team helps us to protect some of our most vulnerable residents.
 We work with health colleagues to assess, plan, implement and evaluate treatment to help people live as independently – and fully – as possible.
 Our Approved Mental Health Professionals, who are based in our Community Mental Health Team and Emergency Duty Service, specialise in delivering Mental Health Act assessments to find the least restrictive solutions.
 It’s a challenging role, but you will have excellent support from your manager, and expert guidance on hand whenever you need it.
 You’ll also have the time to go above and beyond, along with the chance to express your ideas about how we can make our service even better.

 Based at the offices of the CMHT, you will work as part of a joint team, funded by both Health and Social Care.
 Our AMHPs are active participants on the daytime AMHP rota as well as using their AMHP expertise to support colleagues as part of an MDT.
 We carry a manageable caseload of challenging and complex cases and are expected to manage these within the frameworks set out within both Health and Social Care services.

 Regular supervision, Dedicated AMHP and MDT meetings will be held to support you and your participation is expected.

 You will be supported to carry out the following duties, responsibilities and training…

-- Provide a professional lead and supervision to AMHPs within the CMHT Team, undertaking Mental Health Act, Mental Capacity Act and Best Interest assessments for Bracknell Forest Council.
+- To work as an approved Mental Health Professional, participating in the AMHP rota, undertaking Mental Health Act, Mental Capacity Act and Best Interest assessments for Bracknell Forest Council.

-- To have responsibility for the management of safeguarding referrals, including allocating investigations and completing risk assessments, chairing meetings (where necessary), and ensuring that action plans are effective in keeping people safe.
+- To contribute to the Safeguarding Activity managed by the team, including carrying out proportionate enquiries, completing risk assessments, chairing meetings (where necessary) and ensuring that action plans are effective in keeping people safe.

 The benefits you will experience are…